seanliang/ConvertToUTF8/README.md

 Contact me
 ------------------
-Please visit me if you have any question or suggestion at: http://weibo.com/seanliang
+Please send me your questions or suggestions: sunlxy (at) yahoo.com or http://weibo.com/seanliang